coralogix/coralogix-aws-shipper/README.md

 ### Amazon Kinesis

 Coralogix can receive stream data from your AWS account.
 This option does not use S3 and lets you connect two services directly.

-> **Note:** Although `coralogix-aws-shipper` handles all of the AWS product integrations, some of the parameters are product-specific.
-Consult the [Configuration Parameters](#configuration-parameters) for product-specific requirements.

 ## Deployment Options